-If your iPhone 14, iPhone 14 Pro, or iPhone 14 Pro Max suddenly locks up, you should perform a force restart or hard reset because it should fix the issue.
+If your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max suddenly freezes up, you’ll want to perform a force restart or hard reset.

-New iPhone 14 users are complaining about a variety of problems as we push away from the release date.
+iPhone 14 users are complaining about a variety of problems as we push deeper into 2023.
 The list of problems includes common issues like random lockups and freezes.
-While these are more common on older iPhone models, Apple’s flagships aren’t immune.
+While these are more common on older iPhone models, Apple’s current flagships aren’t immune.

-If your iPhone 14 locks up and you’re unable to scroll or swipe, you should try hard resetting it.
+If your iPhone 14 locks up, and you’re unable to scroll or swipe, try hard resetting the device.
 This process only takes a few seconds and it should return your device to a normal state.
 It doesn’t wipe any data from your phone, it simply forces your phone to restart.

-If your iPhone 14, iPhone 14 Pro, or iPhone 14 Pro Max is freezing up on a frequent basis, you might need to update your applications via the App Store or investigate other potential solutions.
-You’ll also want to check out our guide to fixing common iPhone 14 problems.
+If your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max is freezing up on a frequent basis, you might need to update your applications via the App Store, update your phone’s software, or investigate other potential solutions.
+You’ll want to check out our guide to fixing common iPhone 14 problems.